johnmarcusokeefe/routesaver/deliverymap/README.md

 Note: All test data was created by searching local businesses who may or may not have pickups from my former employer.
 The origin is not a hub I know of and the addresses were just picked randomly by Google search.

+Simple Routing Test:

+I did a quick manual route calculation to compare to the OR-Tools.
+This was to Hilton Hotels in capital cities.

+My route using Google Maps Directions.

+Sydney -> Darwin -> Cairns -> Brisbane -> Sydney -> Melbourne -> Sydney

+Total kms: 11106  Total hours: 117.6

+Google OR-Tools Returned

+Melbourne -> Darwin -> Cairns -> Brisbane -> Sydney

+Total kms: 9572  Total hours: 103

+From experience I think drivers could pick good routes over time.
+I may have been able to also come up with better figures with a lot more research or with experience but think reflecting on a commercial environment and the difference in quality of knowledge the Google routing tools are impressive.

 Issues:

-25 stop limit using waypoints in Google maps.
+10 stop limitation.
+Was kept to reduce possibility of charges.

-Cost of accessing the Google Maps API.
+Cost of accessing the Google Maps API for large routes.

-Time to test with alternative routing methods.

 Limited editing.

-Limited information on route map.

-No backups and editing history.
-Some editing is left as admin function as a safety net.

-Scope to add features:
+Creating Company and address at the same time for example.
+Changing details limited to built in admin options.

+11th hour glitch.
+At times I was getting a 'key not found' error on some data which was there.
+As the responses were 'ok' this seemed to be traced to a break in the data dict while iterating.
+The error only comes up very sporadically.
+Changed copy to use .copy() of the orginal data and retyped function.
+Extremely hard to replicate.

+Note:

 This app has scope to expand with more features especially dynamic in nature.
-It is worth mentioning some of these and there would be more. fuel stop options, multiple vehichles with dynamic route planning, live feedback, incident reporting, comprehensive logs.
+It is worth mentioning some of these. fuel stop options, multiple vehichles with dynamic route planning/allocation, live feedback, incident reporting, comprehensive logs, locational inputs.
+And so on.